Bruce,

 Subject: Re: F840

-> compare as our load ramps up.
-One piece of
+> One piece of

 > reality-versus-engineering-claims relates to disk scrubbing.
 We turned